-Hell's Gate flash floods sweep away tour group in Kenya
+Six dead as flash floods sweep away tour group in Kenya's Hell's Gate

-(CNN)Two people have died and five others are missing and feared drowned after a tour group was swept away by flash flooding in a national park in Kenya.
+(CNN)The death toll in Sunday's flash flooding in a national park in Kenya has increased to six and rescue teams are still looking for one tourist, Kenya's Wildlife Service said on Monday.

-The Kenya Wildlife Service (KWS) said that seven people -- five Kenyans, a local tourist guide and a "non-resident foreigner" -- had been caught in the flash flood Sunday in Hell's Gate National Park.
+The tour group of seven people -- five Kenyans, a local tourist guide and a "non-resident foreigner" -- had been caught in the flash flood Sunday in Hell's Gate National Park.

-"Two bodies recovered while five bodies missing," KWS said on its official Twitter page.

-The two bodies were recovered during search and rescue operations, which have been ongoing throughout the night, the service said.
-Five people are still missing.

-"The gorge in Hell's Gate National Park has been closed to the public with immediate effect due to continuing rains," KWS said.
+"Six bodies of the flash flood victims have been recovered, leaving one tourist missing.
+The search and rescue operation continues as we reach out to next of kin to share details of sad incident and plan together next course of action," KWS on its official Twitter page.

+Search and rescue teams had initially recovered two bodies on Sunday but four more were found as efforts continued throughout the night, KWS said.

-It added that a helicopter was being dispatched from the capital Nairobi, which is about 100 kilometers (62 miles) southeast of the park, to help with search efforts.
+A helicopter was dispatched from the capital Nairobi, which is about 100 kilometers (62 miles) southeast of the park, to help with search efforts on Sunday

+The gorge in the popular park was closed Sunday following the incident, according to the agency which said that tour groups were usually accompanied by guides, who are trained to detect storm water flowing down from the gorge and alert visitors to impending danger.

+"Since the last similar tragedy in 2012, we have created clearly marked emergency exists along the whole gorge as escape routes in case of danger like the flash floods," KWS said Monday.

 Hell's Gate is a popular hiking and cycling spot for tourists and locals and is known for its towering cliffs and gorges carved by a prehistoric lake.